Strange metals and planckian transport in a gapless phase from spatially random interactions: Discussion

 \section{Discussion}

-In this work we initiate a program to reproduce key experimental features of strange metal behavior in an interpretable manner by exactly solving realistic minimal models of quantum phase transitions of metals in the presense of quenched disorder.
-We solve a model of a near-critical antiferromagnetic bosonic modes interacting with a Fermi surface via a quenched random Yukawa coupling, using numerically exact high-performance large-scale hybrid Monte Carlo.
+In this work we initiate a program to reproduce key experimental features of strange metal behavior in a transparent and interpretable manner, by exactly solving realistic minimal models of quantum phase transitions of metals in the presense of quenched disorder.
+We solve a model of a near-critical antiferromagnetic bosonic modes interacting with a FS via a quenched random Yukawa coupling, using numerically exact high-performance large-scale hybrid Monte Carlo.

 Our model exhibits an entire gapless ``quantum Griffiths phase".
 Within this phase, localized bosonic modes corresponding to small fluctuating antiferromagnetic puddles form, which then eventually freeze as the value of the tuning parameter $\lambda$ is reduced below $\lambda = \lambda_s$.
 Despite the puddles freezing, the overall spatial antiferromagnetic order remains only short-range in the entire numerically accessible parameter window, down to the lowest temperatures that we probe.